Xaptiq know-howPractice paths, mastery updates, next-step recommendations

 01

-Baseline and self-assessment set the first estimate.
+Baseline results set the first estimate.

 02